 Vegan Spaghetti Squash Black Bean Mexican Bowl

 Vegan Spaghetti Squash and Black Bean Mexican Bowl features spicy black beans and tomato-avocado-cilantro salsa.
-This delicious recipe is also low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
+This delicious recipe is also low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly and if you don’t care about vegan you can switch the beans for ground beef for a tasty low-carb version.
 Use the Diet-Type Index to find more recipes like this one.

-This new Meatless Monday recipe is also suitable for Phase One of the South Beach Diet, and this delicious Vegan Spaghetti Squash and Black Bean Mexican Bowl is especially for all the vegetarians doing Phase One this month.
-I do agree that Phase One is more challenging when you’re not eating meat, but this recipe is a close cousin to the Greek Salad Spaghetti Squash Bowl I made during the summer, and there are quite a few more Phase One options if you sort recipes to see the Meatless category.
+This delicious Vegan Spaghetti Squash and Black Bean Mexican Bowl is especially for all the vegetarians trying to eat healthy in January.
+But if you’re not a vegetarian, switch out the black beans in this recipe for some browned ground beef and it can be a delicious low-carb recipe as well!
+For the South Beach Dieters, I do agree that Phase One is more challenging when you’re not eating meat, but this recipe is a close cousin to the Greek Salad Spaghetti Squash Bowl I made during the summer, and it’s a perfect options for South Beach Dieters.

 Jake and I both thought this was amazing, especially with a double dose of the Green Tabasco Sauce we’re both so fond of!